IFSC 30003 HW10, due W Nov. 5, 2025

 f.
 The third exercise near the end of the "HTML Form Elements" lesson.

-2. For an html form’s submit input type, what does the name attribute do?
+2. In your own words, for an html form’s submit input type, what does the name attribute do?
 The value attribute?

-3. Explain how secure the HTML form input type password is.
+3. In your own words, explain , using the password "z1q7cnb" as an example, how secure the HTML form input type password is.

 5. Make the form submit its data to https://www.w3schools.com/action_page.php for processing.
 It should result in a page displaying something like this: